vishcrv/notesnap/README.md

-# NoteFlow - Modern Note-Taking Web App
+# NoteSnap - Modern Note-Taking Web App

 A clean and modern web application for taking and organizing notes.
 Built with HTML, CSS, and JavaScript.